 And how about the job the Princeton coaches are doing with 3 All-Americans.
 The Tigers finished 15th in the country and I can’t tell you in the last decade when that happened.
-And they had more than a few great individuals, During the season their team knocked off Lehigh, North Carolina, Virginia and only lost to Rutgers by a point.
+And they had more than a few great individuals.
+During the season they knocked off Lehigh, North Carolina, Virginia and only lost to Rutgers by a point.

 An Open Letter to ESPN